 Cook the pasta in a large pot filled with salted boiling water until al dente.
 Reserve 1/2 cup cooking water.
 Drain the pasta and set aside.

-In the same skillet, melt 3 tablespoons butter over medium-high heat.
-Add the reserved cooking water, pecorino, Kalamata olives, salt, and pepper and sauté for 2 to 3 minutes.
+In the same skillet, melt butter over medium-high heat.
+Add the reserved cooking water, pecorino, Kalamata olives, salt, and pepper and sauté for two to three minutes.

 Carefully stir in the pasta and cook until heated through.
 Transfer to a large bowl and mix with half the pesto, adding more if needed.